Term Insurance Tax Benefits: Save Taxes and Secure Your Future

 • Form 12BB is an investment declaration form used to inform your employer about your planned tax-saving investments, including term insurance.

-• Fill and submit this form at the start of the financial year to ensure your premiums are reflected in your Form 16.
+• You need to fill and submit this form at the start of the financial year to make sure your premiums are shown in your Form 16.

 • Keep Documents Handy:

-• Keep your premium payment receipts and premium certificate as proof.
+• You should keep your track of your premium payment receipts as might be needed as proof.

-• While these documents are not required during initial submission, you may need to provide them if the tax department asks for verification.
+• These documents are not compulsory but may come in handy if the tax department asks for verification.

 Self-employed individuals can claim tax benefits by declaring their term insurance for self-employed premiums while filing their Income Tax Return (ITR):